expressjs/expressjs.com/advanced/best-practice-performance.md

 * [PM2](https://github.com/Unitech/pm2)
 * [Forever](https://www.npmjs.com/package/forever)

 For a feature-by-feature comparison of the three process managers, see [http://strong-pm.io/compare/](http://strong-pm.io/compare/).
-For a more detailed introduction to all three, see [Process managers for Express apps](http://expressjs.com/advanced/pm.html).
+For a more detailed introduction to all three, see [Process managers for Express apps](/advanced/pm.html).

 Using any of these process managers will suffice to keep your application up, even if it does crash from time to time.

-But we're not going to lie to you: We like StrongLoop Process Manager and recommend using it.
-You didn't really expect us to recommend another process manager, did you?
-StrongLoop PM has lots of features specifically targeting production deployment.
+However, StrongLoop PM has lots of features specifically targeting production deployment.
 You can use it and the related StrongLoop tools to:

 * Build and package your app locally, then deploy it securely to your production system.
 * Automatically restart your app if it crashes for any reason.